ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_ethernet_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>Flag indicating whether wake-on-LAN shoud be enabled on this virtual Ethernet adapter.</div>
-                        <div>This field may be modified at any time, and changes will be applied the next time the virtual machine is powered on.</div>
+                        <div>Flag indicating whether wake-on-LAN shoud be enabled on this virtual Ethernet adapter.
+This field may be modified at any time, and changes will be applied the next time the virtual machine is powered on.</div>
-                        <div></div>
-                        <div>If unset, the value is unchanged.</div>
                 </td>
             </tr>
     </table>